 The Company holds beneficial interests in certain securitization trusts that are considered VIEs.
 The beneficial interests in these securitization trusts are represented by certificates issued by the trusts.
 The securitization trusts have been structured as pass-through entities that receive principal and interest payments on the underlying collateral and distribute those payments to the certificate holders, which include both third-party investors and the Company.
 The certificates held by the Company typically include some or all of the most subordinated tranches.
 The assets held by the trusts are restricted in that they can only be used to fulfill the obligations of the related trust.
 In certain cases, the design and structure of the securitization trust is such that the Company effectively retains control of the assets as well as the activities that most significantly impact the economic performance of the trust.
 In such cases, the Company is determined to be the primary beneficiary, and the Company consolidates the trust and all intercompany transactions are eliminated in consolidation.
-In cases where the Company does not effectively retain control of the assets of, or have the power to direct the activities that most significantly impact the economic performance of the Company's securitization trusts.
+In cases where the Company does not effectively retain control of the assets of, or have the power to direct the activities that most significantly impact the economic performance of, the related trust, it does not consolidate the trust.
+See Note 12 for further discussion of the Company's securitization trusts.